Fusion Seaside and Picket Fence gave this sad little side table a new lease on life!

-If you use a wet-ish brush it helps with that though.
+I did get a few brush strokes but I think a wet-ish brush helps with that though.

-I think I am going to use my “chalk painting” brush next go and see if that helps.
+I think I am going to use my “chalk painting” style brush next go.

 Other than that (which is a small issue and can be “fixed”), I love it.